Pianist Melanie Almiron has taught at New England Conservatory's Preparatory School since the 1997/1998 academic year.

-At Jordan Hall in Boston, Almiron was a winner of the New England Conservatory Honors Piano Auditions.
+While a student at New England Conservatory, Almiron was a winner of the piano department's Honors Auditions, which included a performance in Jordan Hall.
 She also performed as a chamber musician in John Harbison’s Variations for clarinet, violin and piano and as a pianist in the Boston Premiere of Richard Danielpour’s Sonnets to Orpheus for soprano and chamber ensemble.
-She has also appeared in Jordan Hall as a lecture-recitalist in the NEC Music Festival.
+She has also appeared in Jordan Hall as a lecture-recitalist in an NEC music festival.

 Almiron is an authorized instructor of the Feldenkrais Method Awareness Through Movement lessons.
 She is continuing her training for certification in the method’s Functional Integration at the Feldenkrais Institute of New York.

 B.M., M.M. with honors, NEC; studies with Randall Hodgkinson, Russell Sherman, Aube Tzerko, and Jane Allen; chamber music studies with Seymour Lipkin and Joseph Kalichstein; solo and chamber music performances in Moscow, St. Petersburg, Boston, St. Louis, Portland (Oregon) and Machias (Maine); masterclasses with Angela Hewitt and Emanuel Ax; clavichord and harpsichord studies with Richard Troeger; pedagogy with Jean Stackhouse; former faculty, Concord Community Music School (New Hampshire).

 photo by Susan Wilson

 Expand to view more